hmckay/BOTLv2/README.md

 # BOTL
-This git repo has data, data generators and code for the Bi-directional Online Transfer Learning framework (BOTL).
-This is an updated version of the BOTL framework (see original in https://github.com/hmckay/BOTL).
+This git repo has data and code for the Bi-directional Online Transfer Learning framework (BOTL).
+This is an updated version of the BOTL framework (for original version and data generators see https://github.com/hmckay/BOTL).
 BOTL was first introduced in [[1]](#1), and extended in [[2]](#2).

 New functionality includes: